 Because the last_changed field is a UNIX timestamp, 'type' => 'int" is required here.
 If you have date/time fields that ar lexicographically sortable (e.g., '2011-05-19 17:53:12'), you can omit the 'type' entry.

-And, it's important to sort your query by the highwater field:
+If your source is an SQL database, sort your query by the highwater field:

 What precisely happens when your migration is setup to use highwater marks?